BrownCSCI1230/lab01_setup/README.md

 ## Containers and Strings

-The C++ standard library provides us many useful utilities, and we'll focus on three most commonly used things:
+The C++ standard library provides us many useful utilities, and we'll focus on four most commonly used things:

 - std::array
 - std::vector
+- std::tuple
 - std::string

 `std::array` is a fixed length array and we can use it like the following